Who We Are

 This process includes both education and harm repair portions and can be run by a peer group of volunteers within the collective.
 Previously, we had no process (formal or otherwise), and a lot of work went into correcting that issue.

-We began the accountability process with Elena, but Elena refused to take full accountability and as such we collectively made the decision to set new boundaries with them, and specifically revoked their SLLAW membership.
+We began the accountability process with the member, but they refused to take full accountability and as such we collectively made the decision to set new boundaries with them, and specifically revoked their SLLAW membership.
 Each active member of the collective was required to read and sign this code of ethics, and that document explicitly states that violations can result in consequences including “expulsion from the group and revocation of your SLLAW membership."

 While the current version of the SLLAW code of ethics has been in place since 2019, as a collective we failed to uphold it.
 We acknowledge this failure and will strive to strengthen and uphold our values and principles going forward.